 Nearly all of California’s salmon and steelhead populations have been listed under the California and Federal Endangered Species Acts, due to drastic declines in recent decades.
-This requires government resource agencies to develop species recovery plans, and associated monitoring programs to measure the rate of recovery.
+In response, government resource agencies have developed species recovery plans and associated monitoring programs to measure the rate of recovery.
 The Coastal Monitoring Program (CMP) was designed to document salmonid status on a statewide scale using standardized methods, with data centralized in a statewide database.

-Beginning in 2013, the Sonoma County Water Agency received funds through the California Department of Fish and Wildlife (CDFW) to implement CMP monitoring in the Russian River watershed.
-UC Cooperative Extension and CA Sea Grant’s Salmon and Steelhead Monitoring Program is partnering with SCWA on this effort to document coho salmon, steelhead trout and Chinook salmon populations, and their available habitat, throughout the Russian River watershed.
+Beginning in 2013, Sonoma Water and CA Sea Grant received funds through the California Department of Fish and Wildlife (CDFW) to implement CMP monitoring in the Russian River by documenting coho salmon, steelhead trout and Chinook salmon populations, and their available habitat, throughout the watershed.

-The CMP considers four key characteristics in assessing population viability; abundance, productivity, spatial structure, and diversity.
-In the Russian River watershed, the methods for monitoring these characteristics include snorkel surveys, electro-fishing, spawner surveys, and downstream migrant trapping.
+The CMP considers four key characteristics in assessing population viability; abundance, productivity, spatial structure and diversity.
+In the Russian River watershed, methods for monitoring these characteristics include snorkel surveys, electro-fishing, spawner surveys and downstream migrant smolt trapping.

-The Water Agency and Sea Grant used habitat and fish barrier data from state and federal agencies, evaluated historical records, and consulted with local Russian River watershed experts in order to define the geographic extent of all potential coho, steelhead and Chinook habitat in the Russian River watershed.
-Survey reaches were then created from the resulting "sample frame" in a probabilistic, spatially-dispersed fashion using a generalized random tessellation stratified (GRTS) sample.
+Sonoma Water and CA Sea Grant used habitat and fish barrier data from state and federal agencies, evaluated historical records, and consulted with local experts in order to define the geographic extent of all potential salmonid habitat in the Russian River watershed, by species.
+Survey reaches were created from the resulting "sample frame" in a probabilistic, spatially-dispersed fashion using a generalized random tessellation stratified (GRTS) sample.
 A subsample of these reaches is surveyed annually and will be used to represent patterns in abundance, productivity, spatial structure and diversity in local salmonid populations.